BrickBot15996/BrickBot-QuickStart/README.md

 * In OnBotJava, code folding support was added to expand and collapse code sections
 * In OnBotJava, the copyright header is now automatically collapsed loading new files
 * For all Blocks OpMode samples, intro comments have been moved to the RunOpMode comment balloon.
-* The Clean up Blocks command in the Blocks editor now positions function Blocks so their comment balloons don't overlap other function Blocks.
+* The Clean up Blocks command in the Blocks editor now positions voidFunction Blocks so their comment balloons don't overlap other voidFunction Blocks.
 * Added Blocks OpMode sample SensorTouch.
 * Added Java OpMode sample SensorDigitalTouch.
 * Several improvements to VisionPortal